coderefinery/train-the-trainer/content/collaborative-notes.md

 Update with meta-talk, so that learners can follow along easily:

 - Add Icebreaker and introductory material of the day.
-Try to talk to people as they joined to get them to open HackMD and answer.
+Try to talk to people as they joined to get them to open the collaborative document and answer.
 - Anything important for following along should not be only said via voice.
-It needs to be in the HackMD, too.
+It needs to be in the collaborative document, too.
 - New lessons or episodes, with links to them.
 - For exercises, link to exercise and add the duration, end time, goals.
 If these are unclear, bring it up to the instructor by voice.